 | HubSpot Data Sync | CRM | 360-degree customer view | HubSpot native | Free | Low to Medium |

-| Nicereply | Feedback | CSAT, NPS, CES | Zendesk native | $119/mo | Low |
+| Nicereply | Feedback | CSAT, NPS, CES | Zendesk native | From $79/mo, or $59/mo billed annually | Low |

-| SentiSum | Analytics | Sentiment and churn risk | Zendesk native | Custom | Medium |
+| SentiSum | Analytics | Sentiment and churn risk | Zendesk native | From $3,000/mo | Medium |

-| Mailchimp Activity | Marketing | Campaign visibility in support | Mailchimp native | Free | Low |
+| Mailchimp Activity | Marketing | Campaign visibility in support | Mailchimp native | Requires Zendesk customer lists; Mailchimp plan varies | Low |

-| Trello for Zendesk | Project management | Ticket-to-task links | Trello native | Free | Low |
+| Trello for Zendesk | Project management | Ticket-to-task links | Trello native | Free app; Trello paid plans from $5/user/mo billed annually | Low |

 How we evaluated the options